Research Attributes Lack of HIV/AIDS Vaccine to Use of Chimpanzees

 HIV: chimpanzee “infection” versus human infection

 Scientists would ultimately learn that chimpanzees, (with one exception, Jerom, who did not suffer or die from AIDS but, after being infected with several different strains of the virus over a ten year period, did succumb to what researchers called an “AIDS-like” illness), do not contract AIDS from HIV infection.
 Instead they typically shed the virus in time (no longer testing positive), and exhibit other distinct differences from humans in response to HIV.
 Although HIV can replicate in their bodies, chimpanzees infected with HIV do not become sick with symptoms of HIV or AIDS.
-Yet, those still pushing for their use have gone to great and invasive lengths—quite outside of the normal progression of the infection in humans—to attempt to force an HIV infection to progress to “AIDS-like” symptoms.
-For example, recent claims from Yerkes stated that “several…progressor” chimpanzees have contracted AIDS.
-Yet they do not represent how the disease infects, progresses, or kills in humans.
+Yet, those pushing for their use went to great and invasive lengths—quite outside of the normal progression of the infection in humans—to attempt to force an HIV infection to progress to “AIDS-like” symptoms.
+For example, claims from Yerkes stated that “several…progressor” chimpanzees contracted AIDS.
+Yet they did not represent how the disease infects, progresses, or kills in humans.

 HIV infection in chimpanzees results in viral plasma levels that decrease within two to three months of infection and become low to undetectable within a few years.
 After this initial period, the ability to detect the virus in the chimpanzee’s blood varies.
 (1)